Colleges by Location

 Student Organizations

-There are 915 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-Those who like music can join the University of Washington band or chorus.
-For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
+According to the most recent information, there are 988 open-membership organizations at University of Washington.
+This number includes sororities and fraternities.
+Students interested in music can join the University of Washington band or chorus.
+If you have an interest in acting, there's a drama club you can be a part of.
 You have a talent for media and communication?
 University of Washington publishes its own newspaper and has its own radio station.

 Student Services

-University of Washington offers a number of services vital for a pleasant and safe life on campus.
+University of Washington provides a number of services needed for a pleasant and safe life on campus.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Washington.

-All in all, campus life at University of Washington is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Washington is rich and vibrant and provides everything most students need.

 Career Services